State Farm Companies Foundation Scholarship Program

 - Print the confirmation code at the top of the entry form.
 You will not receive an email confirmation.

-- The entry form can be completed prior to the student taking the PSAT/NMSQT test.
+- The entry form can be completed prior to the student taking the Preliminary Scholastic Aptitude Test (PSAT)/National Merit Scholarship Qualifying Test (NMSQT).

 - You do not need to submit PSAT exam scores.
 If the exam is taken in the fall of the student’s high school junior year, National Merit Scholarship Corporation is able to retrieve these test scores.